flatironinstitute/nemos-workshop-feb-2024/README.md

 cuda, and then the first line in our `postBuild` will install `environment-cuda.yml` which installs all our dependencies (including jax).

+If you need to force the container to rebuild, because you modified the requirements or the contents of `binder/`, touch the directory on the cluster:
+`touch ~/public_binder/nemos` (because of the symlinking done above, binder won't realize that the contents of the symlinked files have changed unless this step is taken).

 In order to install the requirements listed in this repository, we had to structure it as a installable library.
 That is, we needed to include a `pyproject.toml` and put our code within `src/` and everything, so that pip